lukash-lha/clockpie/README.md

 # ClockPie
 Clock divided into parts looking like pie chart.
 That's the reason for the name, looks like pie chart, but it's for clock.

-In my case i used it for visualizing the division of day into some prices for service.
-There are 2 classes
+## Use

-- ClockPie - which is static and can draw the clock divided into parts (pies)
+There was a request for visualizing the division of day into few parts where there are different prices for service during the day.
-- AnimatedClockPie - extension of the static class that is able to animate the division
+In my case
 ## Preview

 ![clear clock](https://github.com/lukash-lha/clockpie-android/blob/master/Screenshots/Screenshot_2.png)